HackRTU/SithScope/README.md

 2. **PHASE 2: Analysis of the industrial device using Modbus TCP**
 3. **PHASE 3: Prepare the file and information that will be exfiltrated**
 4. **PHASE 4: Exfiltration of information using industrial protocols**

-> **Security note:** The original text emphasised avoiding detection and leveraging industrial protocol traffic to blend with normal operations.
-Discussion of evasion techniques and step-by-step instructions has been intentionally omitted from this public document.

 ### 1. PHASE 1